Paulooh007/Paulooh007/README.md

 </br>

 - 🌱 I'm currently learning to do AI research :nerd_face:
-- 👯 I’m looking to collaborate on any cool ML/Software project
+- 👯 I’m looking to collaborate on any interesting research idea

 <br />